 Legacy of Good Business Rules: Simple Life Lessons from My Dad

-On the 17th of June 2016, my dad would have been 80 years old.
-He died a long time ago when I was at university and I missed not having him in person through so many milestones of my life.
-He was a humble man who impressed people not because of what he had or who he knew, but because of the person he was, his silent strength, his smarts, his ability to connect with people, his wit and his humour.
+On the 17th of June 2021, my dad would have been 85 years old.
+He died a long time ago when I was at university.
+I missed not having him around through so many milestones in my life.
+He was a humble man who impressed people – not because of what he had or who he knew – but because of the person he was, his silent strength, his smarts, his ability to connect with people, his wit and his humour.
 His legacy to me is remembering some of his simple life lessons, both in my personal life as well as applying it as my business rules.

 His legacy is to remember that we are all perfect in our imperfection, we all have a difference to make.